VicDario/Administrator/README.md

-# Marico el que lo lea
+# Administrator Bot
-A discord bot for my squad
+A discord bot